 Radiant heating methods use coils, panels, or pipes to radiate heat throughout a room.
 Heating panels are commonly installed in floors, walls, and ceilings.
 There are two types of radiant heating systems: Electric and Hydronic.

 If you’re renovating your property or building a custom home, it might be difficult to choose the right type of heating system.
 It’s good to know about the benefits and drawbacks of each system regardless.
-However, to avoid long-term damage, contact a professional to determine the most suitable heat system for your house.
+However, to avoid long-term damage, contact professional custom home builders to determine the most suitable heat system for your house.

-When it comes to window upgrades, the options are truly endless!
-You can update your existing windows to reduce energy consumption and improve their efficiency.
-You can also completely replace your older windows and install ones that are energy-efficient from the get-go.
+When it comes to window and door upgrades, the options are truly endless!
+Carefully selected windows and doors can reduce energy consumption and improve their efficiency.
+You can also replace your older windows and doors and install ones that are energy-efficient from the get-go.

 According to the US Department of Energy, there are many changes you can make to your current windows to save energy.

-- Use weatherstripping tools such as caulking and sealing the window frames
+- Use weatherstripping tools such as caulking and sealing the window and door frames

 - Add panels and storm windows